getsentry/sentry-java/docs/config.rst

 Event Sampling
 ~~~~~~~~~~~~~~

-Sentry can be configured to sample events with the ``sentry.sample.rate`` option:
+Sentry can be configured to sample events with the sample.rate`` option:

 ::